• Skip to main content

 A gorgeous bowl of Mashed Butternut Squash is perfect on the Thanksgiving or any holiday table!
 If you want to take this recipe a step further, you can turn this basic mashed butternut squash into a Butternut Squash Casserole by baking it with a butter pecan topping!

-It's a stunning "something orange" but we also love Mashed Sweet Potatoes and these Roasted Sweet Potato Slices with Garlic Honey Butter!
+It's a stunning "something orange" but we also love Mashed Sweet Potatoes, Maple Roasted Carrots and Apples, and these Roasted Sweet Potato Slices with Garlic Honey Butter!

 Simple buttered mashed butternut squash uses a little bit of brown sugar, but the real amazing flavor comes from the naturally sweet squash!
 That flavor is amplified when roasted, giving you a staple side dish that is huge on taste!